-Dentists Dr. Stephen Malone and Dr. Erin L. Noble of Knoxville, TN, take pride in customizing the highest quality dentures and providing alternative denture solutions.
+Dentists Dr. Stephen Malone and Dr. Michael J. Costa, Jr. of Knoxville, TN, take pride in customizing the highest quality dentures and providing alternative denture solutions.
 They have the expertise and experience to provide a wide variety of dentures for patients with missing teeth.
 In addition to full and partial removable dentures, they offer dental implant supported and dental implant retained options for better-than-ever function and long-lasting results.

 “Patients come to me desperate to find a solution so they can eat the foods they have always loved and can live a normal life,” said Dr. Malone, in a recent interview.
 “Imagine sitting down to Thanksgiving Dinner with all of your family around you and not being able to keep your prosthetic teeth in place long enough to comfortably chew the turkey or laugh at the family’s jokes.
 You’d do just about anything to have your teeth back.
 The good news is that with today’s dental implant options, we can find a solution that works for you.”